wala/Examples/织女/README.md

 ### Building

 While 织女 itself is straightforward to build, it has several dependencies that need to be built first:
+1. Building WALA makes use of Java 8 and a C++ compiler, so make sure you have them on your system.
-1. The Python components depend on Jython3.
+2. The Python components depend on Jython3.
 That can be tedious to build, so we provide [pre-built Maven jars](https://github.com/wala/Examples/blob/master/%E7%BB%87%E5%A5%B3/maven/); simply unpack them in your Maven repository directory.
-2. [WALA](https://github.com/wala/WALA) has extensive build help on the site.
+3. [WALA](https://github.com/wala/WALA) has extensive build help on the site.
 Since 织女 is built with Maven, you should build WALA with `gradlew build publishToMavenLocal`.
-3. [MagpieBridge](https://github.com/MagpieBridge/MagpieBridge) can be built using `mvn clean install`.
+4. [MagpieBridge](https://github.com/MagpieBridge/MagpieBridge) can be built using `mvn clean install`.
 Note that, for now, 织女 needs to use the 'ibm' branch of MagpieBridge, but we anticipate that changing soon.
-4. Build 织女 with `mvn clean install` in its top-level directory.
+5. Build 织女 with `mvn clean install` in its top-level directory.